harisehsan/dg_todo_cypress_automation/README.md

 To execute the testcases using cypress, use the following commands:

-1) git clone -b Testing https://github.com/harisehsan/dg_todo_task.git (it is private repo.
-After cloning, Please let me know I will remove that project from my repo)
+1) git clone -b Testing https://github.com/harisehsan/dg_todo_task.git (After cloning, Please let me know I will remove that project from my repo)

 2) cd "Directory where project cloned" /dg_todo_task